ms/buildtogether.tech/src/research.md

 over time---that software quality would go up no matter the team size simply because there's less new functionality added as time goes on.

-<cite>Posnett2011</cite> present an interesting twist on this.
-In the open
-source projects they studied, they found that although code changes in general are associated with future defect fixing activity, as we might expect, those changes that correspond to new feature development and to code improvements are
+[% b Posnett2011 %] present an interesting twist on this.
+In the open source projects they studied, they found that although code changes in general are associated with future defect fixing activity, as we might expect, those changes that correspond to new feature development and to code improvements are